Favre: Stealing signs 'can give advantage'

 GREEN BAY, Wis.
 (AP) - As a former high school baseball star, Brett Favre knows it's not unheard of for a ballplayer to sneak a peek at the signals a catcher is sending to his pitcher.

-Patriots really were using a video camera to steal opposing defensive coaches' signals — perhaps even in their game against the Packers last year — Favre said they might have gone too far.
+But if the New England Patriots really were using a video camera to steal opposing defensive coaches' signals — perhaps even in their game against the Packers last year — Favre said they might have gone too far.

 "Can it cross the line?
 I'm sure it can," Favre said.
 "It can give you a huge advantage."

-Patriots employee on the sidelines during New England's 38-14 victory on Sunday.
+NFL security officials confiscated a camera and tape from a Patriots employee on the sidelines during New England's 38-14 victory on Sunday.
 The league now is investigating whether the Patriots were spying on signals from the Jets' defensive coaches.

-Packers also had an incident with a Patriots employee shooting unauthorized video during New England's 35-0 victory at Lambeau Field last November.
+The Packers also had an incident with a Patriots employee shooting unauthorized video during New England's 35-0 victory at Lambeau Field last November.
 Packers officials simply asked him to stop.

 Czar: Belichick is Mr. Unpopular